asmansou1337/Hypertube/README.md

 - A web application that allows a registred user to research and watch movies.
 - This project is part of the 1337 Khouribga Curriculum.
 - Made using ejs template, nodejs/express and mongodb.
-- Objectifs: Framework MVC - Omniauth - Background jobs - Internationalisation - third party API - RESTful API
+- Goals: Framework MVC - Omniauth - Background jobs - Internationalisation - third party API - RESTful API

 - **Installation**
   - this project run using docker